Jill Talley

-Jill Talley is an American actress and comedian.
+Jill Talley (born December 19, 1962) is an American actress and comedian.
 She is a main cast member on the animated series SpongeBob SquarePants, in which she voices Karen Plankton.
-Her other voice roles include Sarah Dubois on Adult Swim's The Boondocks and Rita Loud on The Loud House.
+Her other voice roles include Sarah Dubois on Adult Swim's The Boondocks, Nosey on Rocko's Modern Life and Rocko's Modern Life: Static Cling, and Rita Loud on The Loud House.
 She is married to Tom Kenny, a co-star from SpongeBob SquarePants.

 Early life

-Talley was born in Chicago, Illinois.
+Talley was born in Chicago, Illinois on December 19, 1962.
 She graduated from Kennedy High School in 1981.

 Career

 In her twenties, Talley performed improv comedy in Chicago at the Improv Institute and The Second City.
 Talley and her husband, Tom Kenny, were both cast members of the cult short-lived FOX Network sketch comedy show The Edge from 1992 to 1993 and sketch comedy show Mr. Show from 1995 to 1998.
-They also appeared together in the May 1996 video for "Tonight, Tonight" by The Smashing Pumpkins as a married couple who take a honeymoon on the moon.
+During 1996, they also appeared together in the music video for The Smashing Pumpkins's song "Tonight, Tonight" as a married couple who take a honeymoon on the moon.

 Since 1999, Jill Talley has played Karen Plankton on SpongeBob SquarePants.
 She was promoted to a main cast member in the credits of its 2004 film adaptation.
 Talley's other vocal work includes playing several characters on Camp Lazlo (Gretchen, Nina, and Ms. Mucus) and playing Sarah Dubois on the Adult Swim show The Boondocks.
 She also voiced Lady Granite in the Plastic Man DC Nation Shorts and Maja the Sky Witch in the Adventure Time episode "Sky Witch”.

 Since Mr. Shows run, she has also appeared in minor roles in several films such as Little Miss Sunshine and Sky High, in the latter of which she appeared with her husband.